butkutez/challenge-openspace-classifier/README.md

 This project took two days for completion.

 ## Personal Situation
-This project was done as part of the AI Boocamp at BeCode.org.
+This project was done as part of the AI & Data Science Bootcamp at BeCode.org.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/zivile-butkute/).